-You’re Engaged!
-Now what?
-Our complete guide to planning the wedding of your dreams.
+How to start planning the wedding of your dreams.

 He finally got down on one knee and asked you to be his wife.
-Whether you’ve been planning this moment since you were a child or just now starting on the wedding planning journey, we’ve got you covered with 9 things you need to check off your list.
+Whether you’ve been planning this moment since you were a child or just now starting on the wedding planning journey, we’ve got you covered with the ultimate list of things you need to check off your wedding planning to-do list.

 Regardless if you have 6 months to plan your wedding or 2 years, the steps are generally the same to pull together your special day.